akashacms/akashacms-website/documents/news/2022/09/renderers-package.html.md

       mountPoint: /vendor/bootstrap
 ```

-The website uses Bootstrap v5 for responsive layout.
-The Bootstrap package available via NPM is installed, meaning that the Bootstrap code is in the directory named in the configuration.
-The config says that those files are to be treated as if they are in the virtual directory `/vendor/bootstrap`, whereas the files in `documents` are to be treated as if they are in the root directory.

-The documents directories contain files that might be rendered, while the other directories contain templates that will be used during rendering.
+The rendered content of the `documents` directory appears in the root of the rendered output directory.
+For the Bootstrap package, the `dist` directory contains CSS and JavaScript files for deployment on a website, and this appears in the `/vendor/bootstrap` directory.

+The `render` function simply copies files that are not to be rendered.
+The Bootstrap distribution directory only contains `.css` and `.js` files, which must not be rendered, and are therefore copied into the desired place.

+The `documents` directory will tend to contain `.html.md` (Markdown), `.html.adoc` (AsciiDoctor), or `.css.less` (LESS) files, each of which must be rendered.

 The format of a Markdown content file is: